CrimsonCodes0/CrimsonCodes0/README.md

 ### Hi there 👋 ###

-I'm known for being an HTML/CSS/JS detractor and an avid supporter of XHTML and Wasm for use in web development.
+I'm an HTML/CSS/JS detractor and an avid supporter of XHTML and Wasm for use in web development.

 When I'm not involved in web development, I can be found working with hardware and circuitry, or optimizing (low-level) code.